albertony/jafs/README.md

 #### Files

-Files are stored in folders (or mount points).
+Files are stored in folders (or directly on mount points).
 You create files by uploading a local file into a specified path.
 You can also rename/move files, delete them into trash or delete them permanently.

+Two important concepts of files in JFS is state and revisions.
+Jottacloud keeps track of the latest successful/completed upload of a file and stores it in a revision named "current revision".
+Whenever there is a unsuccessful upload, e.g. due to hash or size mismatch, it will store it in a revision name "latest revision".
+Any older revisions are stored as "revision".
+The file revisions have a state property telling if it was "Completed", "Incomplete", "Corrupt" (hash mismatch), etc. In JaFS the file types are organized as a hierarchy: All files are JFSBasicFile, and then there is derived types for corrupt files (JFSCorruptFile), incomplete files (JFSIncompleteFile) and complete files (JFSFile), adding more and more features.
+For example only JFSFile has a `Read` method (you can only download content of complete files, and only JFSIncompleteFile has a `resume` method (to continue upload where a previous incomplete upload ended).
+But all files have `Write` method so that you can upload new content for it.
+Note that when you retrieve file objects from containers (such as folders or mount points) you will get them as JFSBasicFile, and you will need to cast it

+Jottacloud includes functionality for sharing files, by generating a unique "secret" for it that can be used in a special URL for anyone knowing the secret to have access to the file.

 Limitations
 ===========

-Some of the functions that are not implemented yet:
+Some of the functions that are not implemented/completed yet:
-* Correct handling of any kind of issues that can occur during file upload.
-* Handling of file versions.
-* Resume upload of incomplete files.
 * Restore deleted items from trash.
 * Rename mount points.
 * Rename of devices.
-* Sharing of files by giving public access using a secret.
+* Robust handling of any kind of issues that can occur during file upload.
+* Proper handling of file versions.

 Side notes
 ==========